 The Discussion is rarely divided into subsections.
 The Discussion should indicate the extent to which the results confirmed predictions based on the previous literature reviewed in the introduction section.
 Accordingly, the Discussion should be limited to those empirical and theoretical issues for which data are provided.

 This section immediately follows the Discussion and summarizes the major findings of the study and their practical usefulness.

 Acknowledgement(s) of assistance in aspects of the research should be given after the Discussion and be clearly labeled.
 A statement describing the source of financial support may be indicated, if appropriate.

 This section should begin on a new page, titled with the word References, and only those references that were cited in the text should be listed.
 APA 7th referencing style should be used.

-Reference list should contain only articles published or in press.
-Citing unpublished data or submitted manuscripts is allowed only in the text, if phrase “unpublished results” is provided in parentheses, e.g., Jones and Smith (unpublished results).
+The reference list should contain only articles published or in press.
+Citing unpublished data or submitted manuscripts is allowed only in the text if the phrase “unpublished results” is provided in parentheses, e.g., Jones and Smith (unpublished results).